News post 13: Lots of small things, mostly cleaning up Sherman drawings.

 Westinghouse: The Westinghouse unit was just a big electric motor hooked to reduction gears.
 Since the motor ran at a faster speed, it had to be adapted to the stabilizer system but was still able to fit the same space and use all the mounting brackets of the other systems.

-The Westinghouse unit had the same problem with minor flaws in the race or sensitive to tightness in the ring gear.
+The Westinghouse unit had the same problem with minor flaws in the race or was sensitive to tightness in the ring gear.

 Now, this would be a quality assurance problem at the factory in most cases.
 IE, when the tank got to the end of the line, and the QA inspector rotated the turret, and it screeched and slowed down over 10 degrees of rotation, it would be rejected, and sent to the factory’s QA shop to be fixed.
 Battle damage might have caused some problems as well, but if the tank took enough of a hit to damage the teeth on the ring, or gear, it was probably going to be knocked out, and in really bad shape.
 That speculation based on how well many turret rings held up after years on firing ranges when the wreck they were in was restored into a beautiful working tank.